mui/material-ui/docs/src/pages/getting-started/learn/learn-pt.md

 ## Exemplos de Projetos

-Nós [hospedamos alguns projetos de exemplo](/getting-started/example-projects/) fornecendo a infraestrutura necessária para desenvolver e implantar sites com React.
+There are [some example projects](/getting-started/example-projects/) available, providing the infrastructure needed to develop and deploy websites in React.

 ## Modelos

-Temos uma [seleção de modelos básicos](/getting-started/templates/) para ajudar você a começar a criar o seu aplicativo.
+This [selection of basic templates](/getting-started/templates/) will help you get started building your app.

 ## Recursos recomendados

 Ao começar a aprender o Material-UI, você pode encontrar postagens de blogs de terceiros, livros e cursos em vídeo mais úteis do que a documentação oficial.
-Mantemos uma lista de recursos comumente recomendados, alguns dos quais são gratuitos.
+Here are some recommended resources, some of which are free.

 ### Grátis